Classic Mac OS Help

 There are plenty of web site with software for the classic Macintosh including:

-4. Where can I get emulators for Apple I, II, III or Lisa?
+4. Where can I get emulators for Apple I, II, III, Lisa or the Newton?

 These non-Mac Apple computers were developed in the early late 1970s, 1980s and 1990s and ran Applesoft Basic, CP/M, Apple SOS, ProDOS and GS/OS operating systems.